JasonMSchley/United-Solar---Project-1---Solo/README.md

 When the Next Payment Due Date is in two days, a contact from the business that made the order should be emailed a reminder
 ###	3	points
 An engineer should be emailed when they are assigned to a work order

+# Continue building on P1
+include an employee portal made with visualforce.
+The portal should allows technicians to:

+## manage tickets related to their work orders
+## submit reimbursement requests
+## accept work orders/view assigned work orders
+## submit paid time off requests
+## view their work schedule - this should accurately reflect holidays/paid time off and any scheduled work orders